GetLevvel/katacoda-scenarios/rhoar-spring-boot/arquillian-cube/02-deploy-to-openshift.md

 is invaluable.
 Why?
 There are a number of reasons, but three major points are:

 1. Automated tests help ensure that application components work as expected before being used
-2. When changes are made in one application component, the automated tests will validate the change did not break other components.
+2. When changes are made in one application component, the automated tests will validate the change did not break other components
 3. Automated tests ensures a level of consistent testing because the tests are run every time code is changed